-Alibaba is the place to go when looking for suppliers to buy private label products in China from.
-Using Alibaba, on the surface, seems relatively straight forward.
+Alibaba is the place to go when looking for suppliers of private label products in China.
+On the surface, using Alibaba seems relatively straightforward.
 But how do you find reliable suppliers, negotiate with them, and get your products shipped?
-In this article we’ll cover all of these things.
+In this article, we’ll cover all of these things.

 Can You Drop Ship from Alibaba?

-If you want to drop ship it is better to use Alibaba's sister site, AliExpress.
+If you want to drop ship, it's better to use Alibaba's sister site, AliExpress.

 You can also check out our article on how we use AliExpress to validate products before launching them on Amazon.